xianggebenben/Junxiang_Wang/index.md

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=UBFTZbAAAAAJ&view_op=list_works&sortby=pubdate)    [CV](https://github.com/xianggebenben/Junxiang_Wang/blob/master/resume.pdf)

 ## News
+2022/2: I am invited to give a talk at the [EURO 2022](https://euro2022espoo.com/).

 2022/1: One paper is accepted by WWW 2022.

 2022/1: One paper is accepted by PAKDD 2022.

-2021/12: I am invited to give a talk at the [2022 INFORMS Optimization Society Conference](https://connect.informs.org/optimizationsociety/conferences).
+2021/12: I am invited to give a talk at the [INFORMS Optimization Society Conference 2022](https://connect.informs.org/optimizationsociety/conferences).

 2021/12: The source code of the [dlADMM](https://github.com/xianggebenben/dlADMM) algorithm for the GCN model has been released.
 Feel free to contact me if you have any questions.